-A total number of nearly 3,000 patients were asked randomly for their opinions, and they were provided with questionnaires and necessary clarification.
+A total number of nearly 3000 patients were asked randomly for their opinions, and they were provided with questionnaires and necessary clarification.
 About half of them agreed to answer the questionnaires.
-In total, the dataset contains 1,459 answers collected from the survey.
+In total, the data set contains 1459 answers collected from the survey.
 The statement of research ethics appears on the questionnaire, and respondents all read and signed the statement to show that they participated in the survey with informed consent.
-The written statement of research ethics signed by all data team members and some samples of questionnaires answered and signed by patients are provided in Supplement 1 (provided by the author at Mendeley free data server: DOI: 10.17632/gbz9z72c3r.1).
+The written statement of research ethics signed by all data team members and some samples of questionnaires answered and signed by patients are provided in Supplement 1.

-The data are categorical by both research nature and design, provided in Vuong (2016).
+The data are categorical by both research nature and design.
 This sample size is not very large but proves to be sufficient, and the random selection appears to have represented the population fairly well.

-Below, datasets that are constructed following the categories used in subsequent estimations are presented, with proper explanations of the variables involved in the modelling efforts.
+Below, data sets that are constructed following the categories used in subsequent estimations are presented, with proper explanations of the variables involved in the modeling efforts.